grpc/proposal/A82-xds-system-root-certs.md

 We have added a [`system_root_certs` field](https://github.com/envoyproxy/envoy/blob/84d8fdd11e78013cd50596fa3b704e152512455e/api/envoy/extensions/transport_sockets/tls/v3/common.proto#L399)
 to the xDS `CertificateValidationContext` message (see envoyproxy/envoy#34235).
-If this field is present and the `ca_certificate_provider_instance` field is unset in the gRPC client, system root certificates will be used for validation.
+In the gRPC client, if this field is present and the `ca_certificate_provider_instance` field is unset, system root certificates will be used for validation.

 ### xDS Resource Validation